seiHaddada/seiHaddada.github.io/_posts/2015-05-12-Rest-Api-with-Symfony.markdown

 ###Step 3 :The Controller
 ---
-know after implementing our handler our work is to call those methodes in our offreController
+now after implementing our handler our work is to call those methodes in our offreController

 {%highlight php%}
 <?